-CVCA will work within a 21 day timeline to identify and confirm complete application requirements for specific projects, and will provide this information in writing to the proponent.
-It should be noted, however, that substantial changes to a proposal or a site visit by CVCA staff may affect the information required as well as the ability of the CA to respond conclusively within the 21 day period.
+CVCA will work within a 21-day timeline to identify and confirm complete application requirements for specific projects and will provide this information in writing to the proponent.
+It should be noted, however, that substantial changes to a proposal or a site visit by CVCA staff may affect the information required as well as the ability of the CA to respond conclusively within the 21-day period.

 If an application is deemed incomplete, CVCA will require additional information so that a complete analysis can be conducted.
-Until such time as this additional information is provided, applications may be put 'on hold' or returned to the applicant.
+Until this additional information is provided, applications may be put 'on hold' or returned to the applicant.
 Any files on hold for one year or longer will be deemed 'closed' and will not be processed.

-For any type of application, submission of technical studies may be necessary.
+For any type of application, submission of technical studies may be necessary and may be requested at the discretion of the CVCA.
 These technical studies must be carried out by a qualified professional with recognized expertise in the appropriate discipline and must be prepared using established procedures and recognized methodologies to the satisfaction of CVCA.
 These technical studies are carried out at the expense of the applicant.